Glossary Terms for Triangle Cutting Chart

 Cut the square twice diagonally for side triangles.

 Cut the square once diagonally for corner triangles

 Why Cut Triangles from Squares?

 Squares are easy to cut.
 First, cut along the width of fabric.
 Next, sub-cut into squares.
 Finally, sub-cut the squares into 2 or 4 triangles.
 Cutting squares this way ensures the grain lines follow the outer edges of the quilt.

-NOTE: Another way to cut setting and corner triangles is to cut strips and use a specialty ruler.
+NOTE: Another way to cut side and corner triangles is to cut strips and use a specialty ruler.
 This method is covered in the article, Using Rulers to Cut Setting and Corner Triangles (coming soon).

 How to Use the Triangle Cutting Chart

 Step 1 – First, find the finished block size in column 1.

 Step 2 – Next, find the corresponding number in column 2.
 Cut squares to this size in inches.
 One square gives you 4 side triangles.

 Step 3 – Finally, find the corresponding number in column 3.
 Cut 2 squares to this size in inches.
 One square gives you 2 corner triangles.